NateTheGreatt/bitECS/docs/Intro.md

 Entity ID versioning is an alternative mechanism that helps in managing recycled entity IDs more effectively.
 When versioning is enabled, each entity ID carries a version number that increments every time the ID is recycled.
 This helps in distinguishing between different lifetimes of the same entity ID, preventing potential issues that arise from immediate recycling.

-To enable versioning, pass `withRecycling()` as a first argument, and optionally specify the number of version bits.
+To enable versioning, pass `withVersioning()` as a first argument, and optionally specify the number of version bits.
 Version bits determine how many times an ID can be recycled before resetting (default is 12 bits = 4096 recycles).

 Using version bits reduces the maximum number of possible entities, since bits are split between versioning and entity IDs.
-You are free to tune this to best fit your use case:
+You are free to tune this to best fit your use case.
+Here are some sensible options:

 - 8 bits: 16M entities/256 recycles
 - 10 bits: 4M entities/1K recycles